 We also use your details to follow up with you as part of our supporter care procedures.

 Occasionally we will use your information to help us find other people like you, who might be interested in supporting our work.
-For example, we might try to find people with similar interests to you on social media, who we can then advertise to in their newsfeeds.
+For example, we might try to find people with similar demographics and interests to you on social media, who we can then advertise to in their newsfeeds.

 However, often we use your information with others’ information in aggregate, for analysis purposes.
 This helps us to understand how we can improve as an organisation and how we can use our resources most effectively.